 - Stable videos are the most helpful.
 Avoid shaky, out-of-focus or distorted or corrupted videos.

 - Make sure that superimposed content is relevant.
 Promotional content should be relevant to the place that the media is posted for.
 Other superimposed content may not help people using Maps.

-- For 360° photos, superimposed content must be limited to either the zenith or nadir (top or bottom 25% of the equirectangular image), but can't be present in both.
+- For 360° photos, limit superimposed content to either the top or bottom 25% of the equirectangular image.

-- 360° photos must wrap 360º without any gaps in the horizon imagery.
-These images don’t have to extend to the zenith and nadir (top to bottom), but between the top and bottom edges of your 360° photo, only minor gaps/holes are acceptable.
+- 360 photos wrap 360º without any gaps in the horizon imagery.
+Images don’t have to extend top to bottom.
+Minor gaps or holes between the top and bottom edges are acceptable, as are minor stitching errors.

-- When multiple 360° photos are published to one area, connections between them may be automatically generated.
-Whether your connections were created manually or automatically, we may adjust, remove or create new connections – and adjust the position and orientation of your 360º photos – to ensure a realistic, connected viewing experience
+- Maps may alter connections to improve viewing.
+When multiple 360° photos are published to one area, connections between them may be automatically generated.
+To ensure a realistic, connected viewing experience, we may adjust, remove or create new connections, and adjust the position and orientation of your 360° photos.

-- When publishing multiple 360 photos in an area, never use their close pin/dot proximity or the resulting blue line map visualisation to write messages, draw symbols, pictures or otherwise deface the map.
+- Place pins/dots accurately when publishing multiple 360° photos in an area.
+Using pin/dot proximity or the resulting blue line map visualisation to write or draw over the map is distracting to others.